Basical-ly/QuickHealth/README.md

 # QuickHealth
-QuickHealth is a macOS Python program with some quick eye features.
+QuickHealth is a lightweight macOS wellness program that helps you to build healthier screen habits by customizable reminders and breaks.
+It reduces eye strain and improves productivity through features like Short Breaks, Long Breaks, Posture Reminders, and more, encouraging better rest, posture, and eye health.

 If you have a feature request or bug report, file them [here](https://github.com/HeyBilly9/QuickHealth/issues/new).
 ## Installation and Setup